FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 ---
 layout: advice
-title: How does Customer Identity and Access Management (CIAM) differ from Identity and Access Management (IAM)
+title: How does Customer Identity and Access Management (CIAM) differ from Identity and Access Management (IAM)?
 description: CIAM and IAM What are the main differences between CIAM and IAM (often called workforce)?
 author: Dan Moore
 image: advice/demise-third-party-cookies/demise-of-third-party-cookies-why-you-need-your-own-ciam-system.png